 Nick Turner, Distinguished Research Chair in Advanced Business Leadership

-Healthy work is the research theme that Dr. Nick Turner, PhD explores as the Distinguished Research Chair in Advanced Business Leadership with the Canadian Centre for Advanced Leadership in Business (CCAL).
+Healthy work is the research theme Dr. Nick Turner, PhD, explores as the Distinguished Research Chair in Advanced Business Leadership with the Canadian Centre for Advanced Leadership in Business (CCAL).
 Healthy work is work that promotes psychological well-being and physical safety.
-Many factors come together to create healthy work including leadership, work design and occupational health and safety.
+Many factors come together to create healthy work, including leadership, work design and occupational health and safety.
 His recent work focuses on the relationship between leadership and safety, young workers and safety, and the relationship between workplace injuries and mental health.

-An accomplished scholar, Turner has many journal articles published.
+An accomplished scholar, Turner published many journal articles.
 Turner has also published pieces in The Conversation Canada.
 He is also an affiliated faculty member in the Department of Psychology, University of Calgary, and a member of the O'Brien Institute for Public Health.

 CCAL Leadership Research Grants